MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-work-with-sql-server-data-using-r.md

 # Create a database and permissions (SQL Server and RevoScaleR tutorial)
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-This tutorial is part of the [RevoScaleR tutorial series](deepdive-data-science-deep-dive-using-the-revoscaler-packages.md) on how to use [RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.
+This is tutorial 1 of the [RevoScaleR tutorial series](deepdive-data-science-deep-dive-using-the-revoscaler-packages.md) on how to use [RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.

 This tutorial describes how to create a SQL Server database and set the permissions necessary for completing the other tutorials in this series.
 Use [SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms) or another query editor to complete the following tasks: